LazyRen/LazyRen.github.io/_posts/devlog/development/2020-12-29-oh-my-zsh-setup.md

 ## OMZ Plugins

-Any extension with :pushpin: attached are things that you **MUST INSTALL** for better life.
+Any extension with :pushpin: attached are things that you **MUST INSTALL** for a better life.

 ### autoupdate :pushpin:

-> [Oh My Zsh plugin](https://github.com/TamCore/autoupdate-oh-my-zsh-plugins) for auto updating of git-repositories in $ZSH_CUSTOM folder
+> [Oh My Zsh plugin](https://github.com/TamCore/autoupdate-oh-my-zsh-plugins) for auto-updating of git-repositories in $ZSH_CUSTOM folder

 1. Clone this repository in oh-my-zsh's plugins directory: